1. Introduction to Cattle Drive Casserole

 Can I make Cattle Drive Casserole in advance?

-What can I substitute for beef in the casserole?
+What can I substitute for beef?

 How do I reheat leftovers?